 Drawing a decorative ribbon is drawn in about the same way as a waving flag.
 In art history, such a decorative ribbon usually contains a name or saying.
-Painters liked to make them squirm to make them look flowy and also to show off how well they could draw.
+Painters liked to make them squirm to make them look rich and also to show off how well they could draw.
+The ribbon held here by a Cupid, a love angel, might well bear the name of someone the artist is in love with …

 Exercise 1: copy one or more of the following decorative ribbons.
 The top ribbon still looks very flat and stiff, but towards the bottom they become more and more flowy.
 Follow steps 1 to 3 for each ribbon.